-Until such a time as a local equivalent or chapter of Sustainable Connections can become active in doing so, Skagit County Government shall work with EDASC, industry groups, and chambers of commerce to provide resources and information about energy audits, recycling, composting, and other sustainable practices with a focus on greenhouse gas reduction.
+Until such a time as an independent organization appears, Skagit County Government shall work with EDASC, industry groups, and chambers of commerce to provide resources and information about energy audits, recycling, composting, and other sustainable practices with a focus on greenhouse gas reduction.
 The County shall create a web page on its website with information and links specifically for local businesses.